Harvey J. Graff: Academic career

 Graff began his academic teaching career in 1973 as an Instructor in the Summer School at Northwestern University, shortly after completing his doctoral coursework.

 From 1974 to 1975, he served as an Extramural Lecturer at the Ontario Institute for Studies in Education, University of Toronto.

 In 1975, Graff became a founding faculty member of the University of Texas at Dallas, where he spent more than two decades in the School of Arts and Humanities, rising from Assistant Professor to Associate Professor (with tenure) and Full Professor of History and Humanities.

 During this period, he played a role in mentoring doctoral students and securing numerous research grants, including support from the American Council of Learned Societies, the Spencer Foundation, the National Endowment for the Humanities, and the National Science Foundation.
 During his tenure at UT Dallas from 1975 to 1998, he was also active in supervising doctoral students and securing multiple internal and external research grants.
 He was active in public history and public humanities.
 He founded the Dallas Social History Group in 1981.

 Graff also held appointments during this period as Visiting Adjunct Professor of History at Loyola University Chicago in 1980 and Visiting Professor of English and Education at Simon Fraser University, Canada, in the summers of 1981 and 1982.

-In 1998, Graff was appointed Professor of History at the University of Texas at San Antonio (UTSA) as Professor of History, where he also served as Director of the Division of Behavioral and Cultural Sciences from 1998 to 1999.
+In 1998, Graff was appointed professor of history at the University of Texas at San Antonio (UTSA), where he also served as director of the Division of Behavioral and Cultural Sciences from 1998 to 1999.
 His interdisciplinary role extended across UTSA's doctoral and graduate programs, including the Ph.D.
 Program in Culture, Literacy, and Language, the Department of English, and the graduate faculty in Public Administration.
 His time at UTSA was marked by faculty development awards and research leave, as well as growing national leadership in interdisciplinary scholarship.

-In 1999, Graff was elected President of the Social Science History Association (SSHA) for its 25th anniversary year of 2000, following his term as vice president in 1998.
+In 1999, Graff was elected president of the Social Science History Association (SSHA) for its 25th anniversary year of 2000, following his term as vice president in 1998.

 In his presidential address Graff argued that traditional historians had successfully counterattacked against quantification and the innovations of the "new social history":